janexner/adobeio-authentication-java-sample/README.md

 # adobeio-authentication-java-sample

 Simple code that demonstrates how to authenticate against adobe.io using Java.
-On July 3rd, there will be a [blog article explaining this](http://webanalyticsfordevelopers.com/2018/07/03/accessing-adobe-io-using-java/).
+Read the [blog article explaining this](http://webanalyticsfordevelopers.com/2018/07/03/accessing-adobe-io-using-java/).

 ## How to use this code